 Your kitten's sharp little claws are amazing.
-They help her to balance on smooth and slippery surfaces, and give her a good, strong grip when she’s climbing and holding on to things.
+They help them to balance on smooth and slippery surfaces, and give them a good, strong grip when they're climbing and holding on to things.
 So it’s important that your kitten’s claws stay in good condition.

 Going for regular check-ups

 Because your kitten’s claws are protected by special sheaths, they very rarely get damaged.
 However, it's a good idea to check them regularly to make sure they haven't grown too long.
 Outdoor kittens usually keep their claws trim by scratching on trees or fences, but if your kitten lives indoors you may want to check their claws more frequently.

 If you have an indoor kitten, then a scratching post is a great outlet for them natural behaviour – and it's better for your furniture as well!